Rastalamm/josh-practice/README.md

 #Josh Practice

-Josh- Copy yoru notes here so I can see them.
+Josh- Copy your notes here so I can see them.